hessler/lc-component-library-io/docs/docs/components/Global/ButtonItem/index.md

 # ButtonItem

-The global `ButtonItem` component represents a general purpose button element that can be configured with styles and functionality as needed.
+The `ButtonItem` component represents a general purpose button element that can be configured with styles and functionality as needed.
 It comes built with logic for button size and variant, but is otherwise completely style- and functionality-agnostic, allowing for full flexibility of use across a variety of projects and contexts.

 > 📝 **Note:** All `ButtonItem` components include the class `.btn`, as well as size- and variant-specific styles _(as noted below)_, and can have additional class names passed in via the `className` prop.